 Customize your data to give it the exact look you want.
 Choose from a variety of font styles or colors or change the size and color of text.
 Additionally, you can draw cell borders, and pick border colors.

-Microsoft Excel desktop app supports the most advanced formula tools, such as 3D reference style and array formulas.
-Excel for the web only supports the most basic Excel formulas.
+Microsoft Excel desktop app provides the most advanced formula tools, such as 3D reference style.
+Excel for the web supports a growing number of advanced Excel formulas, such as dynamic array formulas.
 Learn more about formulas.

 Full fidelity reading view